d-bl/GroundForge-help/docs/transform/spider/index.md

 ### Step 3.1

 You can now click on the link “stitches and threads” to go to page Stitches to see what you have created and play with your ground.
-If you like to see our defintion, please click on the picture in the introduction of this page.
+If you like to see our definition, please click on the picture in the introduction of this page.

 [snab3-00]: SNAB3-00.svg?align=left
 [snab3-01]: SNAB3-01.svg?align=right